tommy-gilligan/brique/README.md

 scrolling menu
-using ringtone menu async with playback split out ringtone name for menu unwrap should lead to reboot? take it back to main menu? persistenece/flash allow setting time allow setting alarms
+using ringtone menu async with playback split out ringtone name for menu persistenece/flash allow setting time allow setting alarms